mayansalama/dbt-sandbox/set-up/README.md

 #### Example Data
 Creates a simple star schema dataset to test against.
 Size of the dataset is modified via constants in Script.

-#### Star Schema Generator
-Supply a schema definition to generate sample data, with linked entities in fact and dim tables.

-To make:
-- csv: to_csv
-- json: to_json
-- pickled schema: to_schema (see seed_database for usage)

 #### Start Postgres
 Script to initiate postgresql database locally.